 “When the crystals shift, it can make you feel like you’re spinning,” Pernsteiner said.
 “I ask my patients if they can recreate the sensation when doing certain movements such as looking up into a cupboard or tipping their head back while taking a shower.
 If they can recreate their symptoms, it’s likely they have BPPV, which is treatable.”

 To know for sure, see your doctor.
-She can check for any nerve or muscle coordination problems.
+They can check for any nerve or muscle coordination problems.
 Pupil responses to light and facial muscle and reflex responses are indicators of medical causes for vertigo other than your vestibular system.
 When the diagnosis is BPPV, physical therapy often is recommended.

 “Physical therapists will assess eye movements, balance and joint and muscle coordination,” Pernsteiner said.
 “Treatment will reposition the ear crystals to relieve BPPV symptoms and retrain your body’s balance system.
 Most patients respond well to this rehab in one to three sessions and return to their normal level of everyday activities.”